Privacy Notice for Generation New Era families

 We keep your sampling data for as long as is required for the purposes of contacting you about the study and for understanding who does and doesn’t take part and as long as is allowed in the agreements we hold with the organisations who’ve provided the information, and in accordance with our statutory and legal obligations.

 As the study follows study members’ whole life course, we keep study data for at least as long as the study exists and as long as the law allows us to.
+This includes for phase 1 participants, where no further interviews are planned.
 We will review the data that we hold whenever we receive an individual rights request.
 Further information on how long we keep records for is included in the UCL records retention schedule: https://www.ucl.ac.uk/library/about-us/records-office/records-retention.

 Complaints